ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

 * Ch 12:  Perception is everything
     * Dress well, join professional associations, donate your services
     * Study of ~100 CEOs showed the two top qualities that would put a person on fast track were ability to set priorities and a sense of urgency to get things done fast.

-        * “Don’t be like those people who drive around listening to the radio or who board the plane and either drink the whole way or just sit there looking out the window.
-Turn your car into a mobile classroom and your airline seat into your flying office.
-Use them both to get ahead and stay ahead of your work.”
-This starts to feel like satire.

-            * Analyzing data (7)
-            * Writing software (ETL pipelines, model serving, feature banks) (7)
-            * Formulating ML problems and choosing models (6)
-            * Designing high-scale systems (4)
-            * Team:  Staffing, Delgating, Coaching, Evaluating (7)
-            * Org:  Cross-functional collaboration, Reporting (8)

-                        * Designing high-scale systems.
-Read more papers and blogs.

-            * Read papers/blogs/news, take online courses (DNN, Cassandra, Redis), do side projects, attend conferences/meetups